What is Nepotism in the workplace?

-Derived from the Italian word for nephew, ‘Nipote,’ nepotism occurs when people in positions of power show favouritism at work, usually toward family and friends.
+Derived from the Italian word for nephew, ‘Nipote,’ nepotism in the workplace occurs when people in positions of power show favouritism at work, usually toward family and friends.
 The unfair advantage takes the form of better growth opportunities, better incentives, preferential treatment for promotion, and so on.
 In such cases, the decision-relationship maker's with the employee is more important than their skill and experience.

-What are the advantages of Nepotism?
+What are the advantages of workplace Nepotism?

 1. Leaving a legacy

-A parent who has worked his entire career to pass on his company to his children is likely to view nepotism favourably.
+A parent who has worked his entire career to pass on his company to his children is likely to view nepotism in the workplace favourably.
 After all, it was one of the things that inspired him to start his own business.
 If his children or other family members are interested in working for the company, they may see the advantages of nepotism.